xsedmid/DataDepPtolemaicFiltering/README.md

 * The class produces results that are consistent with the article. pdf files with the plots are stored in the folder Similarity_search/Plots/ICDE25_DataDepPtolemaicFilering/
 * Results of the search in .gz format and the csv file with statistics are stored in respective folders in Similarity_search/Result/ ...
 The statistics are stored in the folder Processed_stats

-### Reproducibility Steps -- CLIP / DeCAF Datasets
+### Reproducibility Steps -- PKU-MMD / DeCAF Datasets

 * Download the corresponding datasets you would like to evaluate (see the download links below)
 * Set up the main Java class ```vm.fs.main.search.perform.FSKNNQueriesSeqScanWithFilteringMain``` (project VMFSMetricSpace) by selecting the datasets to be tested.
 The instances of datasets tested in the article are: